-In his spare time he had started painting in oils, and by the time he left the RAF he had completed a large number of paintings.
+For his National Service he joined the RAF, and spent his time in Germany as an airman.
+Painting in oils in his spare time, by the time he left the RAF he had completed a large number of paintings.

-his career, Ingham consciously rejected the prospect of pursuing a career as an establishment artist, although the RA was open to him, and he went to live in remote cottage on the west side of Predannack Airfield on The Lizard, a location yards from the cliffs and devoid of electricity and running water.
+Later in his career, Ingham consciously rejected the prospect of pursuing a career as an established artist, although the RA was open to him, and he went to live in remote cottage on the west side of Predannack Airfield on The Lizard, a location yards from the cliffs and devoid of electricity and running water.
 He was to keep the cottage for the rest of his life.

 During the late eighties he established a relationship with Francis Graham-Dixon, the art dealer, who at that time had a London gallery.
 This meant that his paintings were professionally marketed for the first time, and prices for his work rose steadily in the last ten years of his life, and subsequently.
 He purchased a cottage in Helston for his parents, who lived there until their deaths.
 His friendship with Josephine Gooden resulted in his conversion of a barn adjoining her Lizard farmhouse and he lived there for some years in more comfort than in his cottage which he nonetheless always retained.
 He moved from there into a fine set of barn-type studios with a patch of garden, a former orchard, quietly situated off the High St in Helston, and it was here, on 22 September 1997, that he died, having stoically endured cancer for nearly a year.